Is Your Back Out Of Whack? These 4 Simple Exercises Will Help You Realign Your Spine

 - Do this 50 times on each side.

-Whether you're exercising, carrying groceries, or playing with children, finding optimal alignment of your spine and maintaining that alignment through your movements will enable you to move more freely, confidently, and energetically through your life.
+Whether you're exercising, carrying groceries, or playing with children, finding optimal alignment of your spine and maintaining that alignment through your movements will enable you to move more freely, confidently, and energetically throughout your life.